outmoded/hapi-contrib/Guidelines.md

 - `discussion` - this tag gets applied to issues that are ideas or requests from the community that need active input from other community members and possibly the Lead Maintainer.
 - `enhancement` - non-breaking changes that would generally require a bump in the minor version number.
 - `help wanted` - issues where the hapijs team is actively requesting community feedback should be tagged with `help wanted`.
 Issues like, [who is using hapi](https://github.com/hapijs/hapi/issues/1613) or [the joi bug hunt](https://github.com/hapijs/joi/issues/281) are recent examples of `help wanted` issues.
+- `maintenance` - tasks that are related to refactoring or other code changes that don't fix bugs or add enhancements
 - `new contributor` - tasks that are sufficiently small and easy for new contributors to complete, and which collaborators don't mind assisting new contributors in completing.
 - `non-issue` - this label is used when a user reports something that they perceive as a bug in a hapijs module but ultimately ends up being a user error.
 Often, issues tagged with `non-issue` will lead to updated documentation or additional validation.
 - `question` - generic label for user questions.